Kathryn Beaumont

-Kathryn Beaumont Levine (born 27 June 1938) is a British-born American actress.
+Kathryn Priscilla Beaumont (born 27 June 1937) is a British actress.
 She is best known for voicing Alice in Alice in Wonderland (1951) and Wendy Darling in Peter Pan (1953), for which she was named a Disney Legend in 1998.

 Early life

-Beaumont was born to Evelyn and Kenneth Beaumont in London on 27 June 1938.
-Evelyn was a professional dancer, while Kenneth was a singer.
+Beaumont was born to Evelyn and Kenneth Beaumont in Victoria Park, Manchester, England, on 27 June 1937.
+Evelyn was a professional dancer, while Kenneth was a singer with British dance bands, including those led by Henry Hall and Oscar Rabin.

 Beaumont was an infant when World War II began.
 Though authorities in war-torn England urged Evelyn to send her daughter to safety on the SS Athenia, Evelyn refused.
 Authorities were very upset at first, but when the ship sank, they "ceased to scold" her for her decision.
 However, after frequent bombing raids—and witnessing the death of a close friend—Evelyn and Kathryn moved to the safer, smaller area of Bangor, Wales.
 When the war ended in 1945, all three of the Beaumonts moved back to London.

-Beaumont's first experience with acting came when Evelyn enrolled her in school "when she was still very small."
-There, she played in a school pantomime and later in a play.
+Beaumont's first experience with acting came when Evelyn enrolled her in school, "when she was still very small."
+There, she acted in a school pantomime and later in a play.
 After watching Beaumont perform, her teacher told her mother that she had a talent for acting.

 Career

 Beaumont made her feature film debut in It Happened One Sunday (1944).
 The film drew interest from Metro-Goldwyn-Mayer, who offered her a contract.
 She recalled: "MGM was planning to have films with British characters and British-type stories.
 However, as ideas come and go, they must have shelved the idea because they brought me over and put me under contract, then nothing happened."
-In spite of this, she did play small parts in MGM's On an Island with You (1948), where she did a Jimmy Durante impression in front of Durante's character, a non-speaking, uncredited role in The Secret Garden (1949) and another uncredited role in Challenge to Lassie (1949), though she did appear on one of its film posters.
+In spite of this, she did play small parts in MGM's On an Island with You (1948), where she did a Jimmy Durante impression in front of Durante's character, a non-speaking, uncredited role in The Secret Garden (1949) and another uncredited role in Challenge to Lassie (1949), though she did appear on one of the film's lobby cards.

 After Beaumont had relocated to Los Angeles at the age of 10, Walt Disney Pictures began auditioning young British actresses to portray Alice in their animated version of Alice in Wonderland (1951).
 Beaumont auditioned three times and received the role, working under voice director Winston Hibler.
 While filming Alice in Wonderland, Beaumont's mother and tutor stayed on set with her.
 Though she worked four hours a day, she still studied three.
 After filming finished, Beaumont went on a promotional tour, which included several on-screen appearances with Walt Disney.